ishansheth/ESP32_LCD/README.md

 # ESP32_LCD

-ESP32 project to display a GUI on ILI9341 320x240 LCD with touch.
+ESP32 project to display a GUI on ILI9341 320x240 LCD with touch controls.
 GUI consist of the clock and stopwatch.

 To set up the ESP-IDF, go through this [link](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/linux-macos-setup.html)